toopazo/toopazo_tools/README.md

     python3 -m pip install --user --upgrade setuptools wheel python3 -m pip install --user --upgrade twine
     ```
 2. Open setup.py and change the version, e.g., version='1.0.3'.
-It is also recomended to delete the build/ folder
+It is sometimes neccessary to delete the build/ anddist/ folder
     ```
     rm -r build/*
+    rm -r dist/*
     ```
 3. Create distribution packages on your local machine, and check the dist/ directory for the new version files
     ```